mpeshev/DX-Plugin-Base/readme.txt

 Yes, it is, as well as with the latest PHP.

 I've removed the 'pass-by-reference' call for all array( $this, ... ) entries as it's deprecated since 5.3.0.
 If you happen to use 5.2.4, you can replace all $this in arrays with &$this or better update PHP version.

+== Changelog ==

+= 1.3 =
+* Add page with AJAX options
+* Introduce AJAX call for storing data to DB
+* Introduce AJAX call to fetch title from remote HTTP resouce

+= 1.2 =
+* Fix small issues and prevent some unexpected activities

+= 1.0 =
+* Initial commit